JustinGOSSES/LAGDAL/On_LLMs_and_Robot_Roadside_Geologist.md

 ## The user experiences I aim to build

-To user experience I'm trying to build is:
+To user experience I am trying to build is:
-- The user inputs a latitude and longitude.
+1. The user inputs a latitude and longitude.
   - This could be via text input form, it could be through you giving your phone's browswer permission to access your location, or it could be through inputting a city, state, and country name that is then geocoded to a point.
 In all cases, it is a point location.
-- The user is told a narrative about the geology at that point.
+2. The user is told a narrative about the geology at that point.
   - Initially, the idea is the information involved is:
     - Geology at the surface at that point.
     - Regional context of that local geology.